-Originating from the US, Venture Debt was built on longstanding relationships between lenders and venture capitalists.
+Originating from the US, venture debt was built on longstanding relationships between lenders and venture capitalists.
 But how exactly does venture debt work?

 Use the contents section below to skip to specific areas of interest.